-Routing services allow you to perform analyses on transportation networks, such as finding the best route across a city, finding the closest emergency vehicle or facility, identifying a service area around a location, or servicing a set of orders with a fleet of vehicles.
-If you have used ArcGIS Pro to perform analysis on a street network, routing services allow you to perform similar analysis but using web services running on your ArcGIS Server site.
+Routing services allow you to perform analysis on transportation networks, such as finding the best route across a city, finding the closest emergency vehicle or facility, identifying a service area around a location, or servicing a set of orders with a fleet of vehicles.
+If you have used ArcGIS Pro to perform analysis on a street network, routing services allow you to perform similar analysis using web services running on your ArcGIS Server site.

 - Route service